-The starting procedure of marine engines requires several points to be taken into consideration.
-While it is necessary that none of these points should be missed, there are a few extremely important things that should be done without fail while starting marine engines.
-Ten such important points are as followed:
+The starting procedure of marine engines on ships requires several points to be taken into consideration.
+While it is necessary that none of these points should be missed, there are a few extremely important things that should be done without fail while starting these ship engines.

-1. Lubrication of Main Engine: Start pre-lubrication of the engine well before starting.
-For main engine it should be started before 1 hour and for auxiliary 4-stroke engines at least 15 minutes in advance.
+1. Lubrication of Main Engine: Start pre-lubrication of the engine well before starting the marine engine.
+For the main engine it should be started before 1 hour and for auxiliary 4-stroke engines at least 15 minutes in advance.

 4. Rotate the Crankshaft: Rotate the crankshaft of the marine engine by means of turning gear so that all the parts are thoroughly lubricated before starting.